dh4rm4/crypto_profits/README.md

 # crypto-profit
-Shows actual values and profits of coins from coinmarketcap.com
+Shows actual values and profits of coins based on coinmarketcap.com

 # coins.txt